philiponions/unet-multi-seg/README.md

 ![input and output for a random image in the test dataset](https://i.imgur.com/GD8FcB7.png)

-Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) in PyTorch for Kaggle's [Carvana Image Masking Challenge](https://www.kaggle.com/c/carvana-image-masking-challenge) from high definition images.
+Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) I've hacked the upstream of this fork to pieces to get this working for my one-time purposes, I don't suggest you use this for anything.

+Changes from upstream:
+ - support PNG palettes for image masks (resizing is not supported)
+ - add a handful of commandline arguments to specify mask color mappings, validation/training directories, and more
+ - arbitrary kwarg passing when torch.hub loading

 - [Quick start](#quick-start)
   - [Without Docker](#without-docker)